Novemeber 2004 (Part 2)

 For today's standards, just thinking of the dan tian once or twice is sufficient; when practiced correctly it can produce a lot of internal force even for masters.
 Of course for the untrained, it will produce no effect, if not boredom or mental stress.

-Opening the baihui and visualizing qi flowing down the whole body including the hands and legs (and not to the dan tian yet) is another, more advanced, skill that you learned on the third day of the Sabah Intensive Qigong Course.
+Opening the baihui and visualizing qi flowing down the whole body including the hands and legs (and not to the dan tian yet) is another, more advanced, skill that you learn on the third day of the Sabah Intensive Qigong Course.
 You start this exercise with “Lifting the Sky”.
 (When you are skilful, you can use any qigong exercise.)

 For the first part you cleanse.
 You open all your meridians and let cosmic energy flow through you, clearing physical, emotional, mental as well as spiritual blockage.
 You are a connection between heaven and earth.